larnu-bootcamp/devs_portal_backend/README.md

 ## Usage

-How to get the development env started.
+How to set the environment from scratch.

 ```bash
   npm init --y